 Because you understand data aggregation, quality, and sourcing, you apply it to make better decisions.
 With insights on how data and technology are transforming business, you can offer the nuanced recommendations needed to achieve business goals.

 The CPCU after your name communicates leadership and confidence.
 From navigating complex policy choices, to determining loss coverage, to proving ROI with knowledge of profitability ratios and interest rate calculations, you understand outcomes and can be trusted with risks.

 Every CPCU becomes part of a vast community of engaged professionals.
 Together, you can explore new ideas and opportunities, address challenges, and leverage the active CPCU network to enhance your career and build your future."

 There are different tracks available to complete the CPCU, depending on your area of interest or concentration.
-For a complete list of the current CPCU Educational Track, check The Institutes website.
+For a complete list of the current CPCU Educational Track, check The Institutes website here.

 For my educational journey, I chose the commercial track.
 The courses included in this emphasis covered a wide range of topics.

-- Understanding of accounting and financials.
-Most surplus lines filing and tax payment processes is contained within an accounting department.
-Reconciling, calculating tax rates, invoicing, budgeting, forecasting–these are all finance terms we deal with daily in surplus lines.
+Understanding of accounting and financials.
+Most surplus lines filing and tax-paying is contained within an accounting department.
+Reconciling, calculating tax rates, invoicing, budgeting, forecasting--these are all finance terms we deal with daily in surplus lines.
 Understanding accounting and finance specific to insurance helps it all come together.

 Completing the CPCU has benefitted my career, my employer, and my client relationships.
 Whether you decide to pursue a CPCU or another designation or certification, any continuing education will help expand your knowledge and open up career opportunities within the insurance space.